 Kingsmill Bond, CFA, is the Energy Strategist for Carbon Tracker.
 He believes that the energy transition is the most important driver of financial markets and geopolitics in the modern era.

-Kingsmill has worked as a sell-side City equity analyst and strategist for over 20 years, including for Deutsche Bank, Troika Dialog and Citibank in London, Hong Kong and Moscow.
-He has written strategy on emerging markets and global themes, including the wider significance of the shale revolution.
-He worked for many years in Russia, which is the world’s largest exporter of fossil fuels, and deeply impacted by the transition.
+Kingsmill has worked as a sell-side City equity analyst and strategist for 25 years, including for Deutsche Bank, Sberbank and Citibank in London, Hong Kong and Moscow.
+He has written research on emerging market and global themes, including the wider significance of the shale revolution and the impact of US energy independence.

-Kingsmill has an MA in history from Cambridge University, trained as an accountant (CIMA), and is a Chartered Financial Analyst (CFA).
+He has an MA in history from Cambridge University, qualified as an accountant (CIMA), and is holds the Chartered Financial Analyst (CFA) qualification.